noecodjo/GIM-ecommerce-PHP-SDK/README.md

   ##Start
   -------------

-  Copy all eCommerce-client files in your PHP Server Open index.php in your browser: http://localhost/GIM-ecommerce-PHP-SDK
+  Copy all files in your PHP Server
+  Open index.php in your browser: http://localhost/GIM-ecommerce-PHP-SDK